All Episodes

 But the left continues to act like this, just a bottomless pit.

-The golden goose is just continuing to produce money and wealth, no matter how many assaults on the goose, no matter how many attacks on the goose, no matter how much money's taken away from the goose, the goose is still always gonna be golden and plentiful.
+The golden goose is just continuing to produce money and wealth no matter how many assaults on the goose, no matter how many attacks on the goose, no matter how much money is taken away from the goose, the goose is still always going to be golden and plentiful.

 And it isn't.